mikelga22/Cryptography/RSA/README.md

 **_pyblicKey_.encrypt(mssg);**

-Encrypts *mssg* with public key, which is a string.
+Encrypts *mssg* with public key, which is a hex string.
 Returns a string in base 16.

 **_publicKey_.verify(mssg);**